American Art Therapy Association

-The American Art Therapy Association (AATA) is a U.S. not-for-profit 501(c)(3), non-partisan national professional association of approximately 5,000 practicing art therapy professionals, including students, educators, and related practitioners in the field of art therapy based in Alexandria, VA.
+The American Art Therapy Association (AATA) is a U.S. not-for-profit 501(c)(3), non-partisan national professional association of approximately 5,000 practicing art therapy professionals, including students, educators, and related practitioners in the field of art therapy based in Alexandria, Virginia.
 It establishes criteria for training and licensing of art therapists, maintains job banks, sponsors conferences, and publishes a newsletter and a journal Art Therapy: the journal of the American Art Therapy Association.
 Founded in 1969, the AATA is one of the world's leading art therapy membership organizations.

 Mission statement

 The mission of the American Art Therapy Association, Inc. is to advocate for expansion of access to professional art therapists and lead the nation in the advancement of art therapy as a regulated mental health and human services profession.

 Publication

 AATA's academic journal is entitled Art Therapy: the Journal of the American Art Therapy Association.
 This journal has been published for more than 25 years.
 The Art Therapy Journal exhibits leading research by professional art therapists, as well as non-art therapists whose research relates to the field, from around the world.
 The Journal is the leading publication in the field of art therapy.
 Its purpose is to provide a scholarly forum to advance the understanding of how art therapy and visual art contribute to the treatment, education, development, and enrichment of people.
 It aims to advance knowledge and research on contemporary art therapy practice, theory, education, and research.
 Articles and subscriptions for non-AATA members are available for purchase from the Taylor and Francis website.